-#ASEChat is a weekly science education discussion that takes place every Monday at 8.00pm (UK time).
-It is easy to take part if you have a Twitter account.
+You are free to post at any time of the week but there is also a weekly science education discussion that takes place every Monday at 8.00pm (UK time).

 What is Twitter?

-Twitter is a social network open to anyone at http://www.twitter.com Some people call it a micro-blogging platform because your messages (tweets) are short – a maximum of 140 characters long (it was designed to be used with text messaging).
+Twitter is a social network open to anyone at http://www.twitter.com Some people call it a micro-blogging platform because your messages (tweets) are short (it was designed to be used with text messaging).

-To participate in ASE Chat your posts need to be public so anyone can read them.
-This means that anyone in the world can read what you are posting – please think about what you post and remember not to give any information that can be associated with specific groups of students at your school (e.g. don’t say my Y9’s are a bunch of blood thirsty animals – as one of your Y9 parents could think you were talking about their child!).
+To participate in #ASEChat your posts need to be public so anyone can read them.
+This means that everyone in the world can read what you are posting – please think about what you post and remember not to give any information that can be associated with specific groups of students at your school (e.g. don’t say my Y9’s are a bunch of blood thirsty animals – as one of your Y9 parents could think you were talking about their child!).

-Tweetdeck is a piece of free software that makes it much easier to use Twitter than using the normal web interface.
-Tweetdeck can also filters tweets so for example, you can set up a column in Tweetdeck where every tweet contains the ‘hashtag’ #ASEChat.
+Tweetdeck can also filter tweets allowing you set up a column in Tweetdeck where every tweet contains the ‘hashtag’ #ASEChat.
 This is how #ASEChat works.
 You must remember to include the #ASEChat hashtag in your tweet (message on Twitter) so that everyone else participating in the discussion will be able to see it.